sa-tre/satre-specification/docs/source/pillars/data_management.md

 ### Encryption

-The ability of the TRE operator to deploy and manage encryption to protect information assets, including data for TRE research projects.
+The ability of the {ref}`TRE operator <admin_roles>` to deploy and manage encryption to protect information assets, including data for TRE research projects.

 Here we define 'project' data as the data brought in for work which is very likely to be sensitive and 'user' data, as the working files of a project which might hold copies of all or part of the project data or otherwise reveal sensitive data (_e.g._ through hard coded row/column names).